 Forecast makes it really easy to add podcast chapters with time-stamps.
 Simply drop a marker in your editing software for the start of each chapter, and when you export the file, those will be used by Forecast.
-So you can mark the intro, your sponsor, and the main topics or ideas of the episode, and much more.
+So you can mark the intro, your sponsor, the main topics or ideas of the episode, and much more.

-Forecast even gives you the option to export the audio for your sponsor read chapters (called “Airchecks”) so your sponsors can hear how well you sold their product or service to your listeners.
+Forecast even gives you the option to export the audio for your sponsor read chapters (called “airchecks”) so your sponsors can hear how you talked about their product or service to your listeners.

 If you’d like to try including chapters in your podcast, start by thinking of the different sections of your show (or questions if you’re doing an interview show) as chapters.
 Then while you’re recording or editing, drop markers at the time you’d like to use for the start of the chapter.

-When you’re done editing your episode and you export your .wav file and import it into Forecast, all your markers should show up as chapters with timestamps.
-You can then add custom square images and URLs for each chapter if you’d like.
+When you’re done editing your episode and you export your audio file and import it into Forecast, all your markers should show up as chapters with timestamps.
+You can then add custom images and URLs for each chapter if you’d like.
 You should end up with something that looks like this: